metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 5. Link-Layer Topology Discovery Responder
 6. Link-Layer Topology Discovery I/O Driver

-For more information about these items see [Adapter Items](LAN%20Setup\AdapterItems.md)
+For more information about these items see [Adapter Items][lan setup]

 If this doesn't work verify the command you are using, for example following command tries to get firewall rules from GPO and will produce this problem: